 I do not believe it is alienating as you grow to the top – being your authentic self and humble with all your accomplishments takes you a long way!

 LA: Do you feel there is a bias toward women speakers?
 If yes, what do you think are the reasons?

 DV: I think women are generally underrepresented in tech conferences over a while.
 The attitude toward women speakers in tech is evolving as we see more speakers; however, the momentum is slow.

 LA: Often, tech conference organizers complain that they do not know many women speakers and could not have them.
 Do you have some hacks to help these organizers identify and onboard many women speakers?

 DV: Conference organizers must strongly encourage company owners to identify women speakers within their organizations.
 Reach out to women in senior leadership roles to either present or identify female colleagues who want to participate.
 Arrange breakout sessions or open forums that are focused on women’s leadership.

 LA: You lead healthcare marketing practices.
-Do you think there’s an empirical conflict between “marketing” and “healthcare” when placed together?
+When placed together, do you think there’s an empirical conflict between “marketing” and “healthcare”?

 DV: No, not really.
 I believe in medical storytelling – where accurate, scientific data interweaves humanistic values, behavior-driven, and engaging narratives.
 Medical communication is a crucial aspect of bringing awareness about FDA-approved drugs to physicians and payers; this ultimately improves patient access to the medication.

-LA: At the Digital Innovation Virtual Conference, what are you going to discuss?
+LA: At the Digital Innovation Virtual Conference, what will you discuss?

 DV: At the conference, I will discuss the impact of the pandemic on healthcare, including technological advancements.
-I will be discussing how telehealth is playing a major role in reducing care gaps and how the future of telehealth looks like.
+I will discuss how telehealth plays a major role in reducing care gaps and what the future of telehealth looks like.